itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 <sup>The default board chip this case should be used with.
 [Find it here if you haven't already.](https://vyrovr.com/products/mochi-v4-lsm6dsv-slimevr-compatible-tracker)</sup>

 - **An LP601730 260mAh LiPo Battery**
 <sup>I have designed this casing to fit [this battery exactly](https://www.amazon.co.uk/dp/B09DPN31KM?th=1) for a snug, structured fit.
-You can theoretically use any other SlimeVR compatible battery **as long as it is smaller than 17mm width, 32mm length and 6mm height;** you would just need to secure it into the casing using something like double-sided foam tape.</sup>
+You can theoretically use any other SlimeVR compatible battery **as long as it is smaller than 17mm width, 32mm length and 6mm height, with a wire length of at least 40mm;** you would just need to secure it into the casing using something like double-sided foam tape.</sup>

 - **General purpose lead-free solder wire**
 <sup>The 'normal' type you will find in many electronics and craft stores.</sup>

-- **Heavy duty velcro - the 'hook' side**
+- **Heavy duty adhesive velcro - the 'hook' side**
 <sup>This is what to stick on the back of the tracker, to attach it firmly to your straps.</sup>

 - *Optional* **Soldering Flux**